On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-In the following, we propose two novel approaches to link addresses using ENS ~\cite{ens-app} data.
-ENS is a decentralized naming service on Ethereum~\cite{ens-app}, aiming to map human-readable names (e.g., ``alice.eth'') to blockchain addresses.
-Similar to DNS, ENS proposes dot-separated hierarchical domains, and a domain owner can create subdomains (e.g., ``foo.alice.eth'').
+In the following, we propose two novel approaches to link addresses using \ENS~\cite{xia2021ethereum} data. \ENS is a decentralized naming service on Ethereum, aiming to map human-readable names (e.g., ``alice.eth'') to blockchain addresses.
+Similar to DNS, \ENS supports dot-separated hierarchical domains, and a domain owner can create subdomains (e.g., ``foo.alice.eth'').
 To map a new $\texttt{name}$ to an address $\addr$, a user registers the $\texttt{name}$ with $\addr$ and sets its expiry time.
 Users can also transfer the ownership of a name to another address, or assign subdomains to addresses.
-For a more thorough background on ENS, we refer the reader to related works~\cite{ens-app,ens-intro,xia2021ethereum}.